zxkevinxz/ai-hero/examples/vercel-ai-sdk/15-react-to-tool-results/article.md

 But they can do more than that - they can react to the information they receive from their tools.

-This can create a powerful feedback loop that is at the core of agentic behavior.
+This can create a powerful feedback loop where the LLM is continually grounding itself in the real world.

+And this feedback loop is what most people, including Anthropic, call agents.

-And the Vercel AI SDK makes this super easy with a concept called steps.
+The Vercel AI SDK makes this super easy with a concept called steps.

 We're going to make an agent that can retrieve the current weather for us at the city we specify.